-Erin has been featured in publications such as Forbes and NME and has traveled the world speaking at conventions and music festivals about her experience in the music industry and championing the need for more diversity and inclusion in recording studios.
+Prior to accepting a professorship at NYU, Erin taught at The New School and Manhattan School of Music.
+She has been featured in publications such as “Forbes” and “Playback” and has traveled the world speaking at conventions and music festivals about her expertise in the music industry and championing the need for more diversity and inclusion in recording studios.
 She is overjoyed to be returning to her alma mater to educate the next generation of engineers and producers.